openline-ai/openline-oasis/packages/server/channels-api/README.md

 5. Get the verification code, go back to gmail settings, input the code, click "Verify" and then "Proceed".
 6. Click "Save Changes" and you're done.

+## Setting up google email forwarding in prod environment
+1. Go to your gmail account settings.
+Click on the "Forwarding and POP/IMAP" tab.
+2. Click on the "Add a forwarding address" button.
+3. Enter openline@cos-mail.getopenline.com and click "Next".
+4. Login into oasis and look for an email from forwarding-noreply@google.com.
+5. Get the verification code, go back to gmail settings, input the code, click "Verify" and then "Proceed".
+6. Click "Save Changes" and you're done.

+## Setting up google email forwarding in local (ninja) environment
+Ngrok and aws lambda are needed for this to work:
+1. start ngrok to tunnel to channel-api: `ngrok http 8013`
+2. copy the ngrok url and set it to the environment variable `OL_MAIL_CB_HOST` of the lambda function "openline-local-sender" by doing the following:
+   1. go to the AWS console and go to the lambda service
+   2. select the function "openline-local-sender"
+   3. click on the "Configuration" tab
+   4. click on the "Environment variables" section
+   5. For the variable with the name "OL_MAIL_CB_HOST" and the value of your ngrok url

+On gmail:
+1. Go to your gmail account settings.
+Click on the "Forwarding and POP/IMAP" tab.
+2. Click on the "Add a forwarding address" button.
+3. Enter test@cos-mail.openline.ninja and click "Next".
+4. Login into oasis and look for an email from forwarding-noreply@google.com
+5. Get the verification code, go back to gmail settings, input the code, click "Verify" and then "Proceed".
+6. Click "Save Changes" and you're done.